luluwelborn/project-2/README.md

 On the main app page, a random dad-joke will be pulled on every refresh from a database that I've created.
 That page will also have a 'get new joke' button that will populate a different random joke on the page.
 There will also be a page with a list of jokes pulled from a 3rd party API, so the user can browse multiple jokes at one time.

+#### WHAT INSTRUCTORS WANT TO KNOW
+Tech Used - tesing with mocha/chai, node.js, mongo, bootstrap, express server, & js/jQuery.

+Approach - It was my intention to build the project in this order:
+Authentication, heroku setup, routes from personal api, routes from 3rd party api, tests, css.

+Installation Instructions - currently the only instructions for users on the front-end are to sign in or login and read the hardcoded joke, or link to the subreddit I planned on pulling the api from.

+Unsolved Problems - Need to get heroku correctly connectd, routes working and tests passing.
+I know way more about heroku errors then I could have imagined.

 #### Captain's log
+08.07.17
+It's the night before the project is due, and it's also the day before my 34th birthday!
+(I'm getting too old for this shit).
+I spent the weekend working with passport and heroku, as well as creating my main page's joke schema and array.
+Today I started some tests, routes, css and made sure things are commented.
+Now it's time to get some sleep.

 08.05.17
 Getting started is one of the hardest parts(I hope).
 I've read through some of the mocha/chai lessons, and it seems very complicated.
 I've also spent a lot of time trying to get an ejs file show up and it's become tough.
 I'll try using a different GET method.